 If you choose an active facilitation of the Process – through any kind of talk therapy – then yes, the other person asking questions is going to be a big part of that.
 But as a person who wants to know all the answers NOW, it frustrates me to no end when I’m asked a question I don’t know the answer to.
 It obstructs the Process.
 It’s not the approach I enjoy – it triggers my self defense mechanisms and I clam up.
 (That’s what I learned from one such Process.
 It’s very helpful information – it’s good that now I can ask for what I need.)

 Talking about the Process is scary and difficult.
 That’s why most people rather not talk, and that’s why everyone feels like they’re the only one going through this.

 There’s a different way of talking about the Process

 The kind of processing I tend to enjoy looks more like this:

-- Examine the role of the thing that showed up in my intention
+- Examine the impact that this thing that showed up had on my intention.

 - Repeat 2 to 4.